shrutiroy203/Hotel-Booking-Cancellation-Prediction/index.md

 Once during my trip, I had an interesting conversation with a BnB owner who mentioned how people cancelling at the last moment was affecting her.
 When I came across this data, I immediately recalled that conversation and thought - is there a way to pre-emptively identify if a user is going to cancel their booking?
 This can help hotel/BnB owners save a lot of money and utilities!

-I acquired the data from Hotel Booking Datasets (https://www.sciencedirect.com/science/article/pii/S2352340918315191).
+I acquired the data from [Hotel Booking Datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191).

 I used Random Forest, Regularised Logistic Regression and XgBoost to identify the propensity of a booking getting cancelled.
 After hyperparameter tuning and cross-validation, I was able to predict the cancelation with 88.7% accuracy!

-Here is the notebook (https://deepnote.com/project/aa268a46-3542-4a0a-85f2-14c43bc3e6e2).
+Here is the [notebook](https://deepnote.com/project/aa268a46-3542-4a0a-85f2-14c43bc3e6e2).
 I hope you find this project as interesting as I did!